This article was updated October 2024.

 Duncan Hunter, Accredited Practising Dietitian, and Independent Advisor to Atkins Nutritionals discusses the pros of protein – what, why, when and how much.

 Proteins are the body’s building blocks, and the basic machinery of all cells.
-Your body needs protein to grow and function, to build and repair tissue, to make enzymes, hormones and other bodily chemicals and as an essential building block for bones, cartilage, skin and blood.
+Your body needs protein to grow and function, to build and repair tissue, to make enzymes, hormones and other bodily chemicals and is an essential building block for bones, cartilage, skin and blood.

 Since protein is a macronutrient, your body needs plenty of it to stay healthy, yet protein isn’t stored by the body in the same way as fats and carbohydrates so when you’re running low, there are no reserves from which to draw.